 How Do You Get It?

 In the US, medical marijuana can be obtained in states where it is legal, from dispensaries.
-However, they require people to have a medical marijuana card before you can buy any products.
-The regulations on how to obtain one are different in each state, but it would require a prescription from a licensed health-care professional.
+However, they require people to have a medical marijuana card before they can buy any products.
+The regulations on how to obtain one are different in each state, but it would require a prescription from a licensed healthcare professional.

-Medical marijuana comes in many forms, whether edibles (candies, cookies), oils, extracts, and even as a whole plant which can be smoked or inhaled.
+Medical marijuana comes in many forms, whether edibles (candies, cookies), oils, extracts, or even as a whole plant that can be smoked or inhaled.